How To Match Cells In Google Sheets

 VLOOKUP(lookup_value, table_array, col_index, [range_lookup])

-Where: (See Also: How To Add A Bunch Of Rows In Google Sheets)
+Where: (See Also: How To Check History Of Google Sheet)

 • lookup_value is the value you want to search for